Mississippi College School of Law: Academics

-The 2022 entering class had an enrollment of 126, with an LSAT median score of 150 and a median GPA of 3.38.
-The average age at enrollment is 25.7.
-59 colleges and universities are represented, along with 16 states.

-In addition to offering courses in common law, Mississippi College School of Law also offers a certificate in Louisiana Civil Law, which prepares the recipient for practice in the state of Louisiana by offering courses such as Successions and Donations, Obligations, Louisiana Civil Procedure, and Civil Law Property.
-MC Law is one of the only law schools to offer Civil Law training in addition to its Common Law curriculum.
+MC Law offers courses in common law and a certificate in Louisiana civil law.

 MC Law has more than 25 full-time faculty members in all major disciplines of law, with more than 20% of the faculty holding a PhD or equivalent degree, and more than 50% of the faculty with an LL.M. or Masters in a specialized field.
-The Law School provides a national certificate programs for Civil Law training, and hosts six centers, the Mississippi College Law Review, and a Moot Court program.
+The Law School provides a national certificate programs for civil law training, and hosts six centers, the Mississippi College Law Review, and a Moot Court program.
 The Law School also offers an externship program with more than 50 students at any one time placed in externships, and more than 85% of MC Law students completing an externship or working part-time in the legal field prior to graduation.
-In addition, since 2010, the Law School offers a one-year LL.M. degree in U.S. legal studies for students holding law degrees from foreign law programs.
-In 2020, MC Law students posted a bar passage statistic in the state of Mississippi of higher than 86% first time passage rate.
+Since 2010, the Law School has offered a one-year LL.M. degree in U.S. legal studies for students holding law degrees from foreign law programs.

-In addition, each summer, MC Law offers students study abroad programs in France, Cuba, Germany, Mexico, and South Korea.
+Each summer, MC Law offers students study abroad programs in France, Cuba, Germany, Mexico, and South Korea.
 MC Law was one of the first U.S. law schools to offer a program in Cuba.